cloudmesh/classes/docs/source/i524/technologies.rst

     the cloud."

 23. Azure Data Factory

+    Azure data factory is a cloud based data integration service that can ingest data from various sources, transform/ process data and publish the result data to the data stores.
+A data management gateway enables access to data on SQL Databases :cite:`Azure_df`.
+The data processing is done by It works by creating pipelines to transform the raw data into a format that can be readily used by BI Tools or applications.
+The services comes with rich visualization aids that aid data analysis.
+Data Factory supports two types of activities: data movement activities and data transformation activities.
+Data Movement :cite:`Azure_ms` is a Copy Activity in Data Factory that copies data from a data source to a Data sink.
+Data Factory supports the following data stores.
+Data from any source can be written to any sink.
+Data
+    Transformation: Azure Data Factory supports the following transformation activities such as Map reduce, Hive transformations and Machine learning activities.
+Data factory is a great tool to analyze web data, sensor data and geo-spatial data.

 24. Google Cloud Dataflow

     Google Cloud Dataflow is a unified programming model and a managed